History of W9DYV Symposium

 immediate potential in amateur SSB and made it his mission to make this important technology affordable while educating Hams on the How’s and Why’s

 of Single Sideband.
-His Company, Central Electronics, fast became a commercial leader in that field where his small team of engineers developed technology that
+His Company, Central Electronics, quickly became a commercial leader in that field where his small team of engineers developed technology that

 100V; and a series of low-cost single sideband equipment that encouraged experimentation with the new voice mode.